danielvijge/openwrt-configuration-ansible/readme.md

 ## Ansible configuration

-Included here as well is an Ansible playbook that can (re)configure and/or update all the OpenWRT devices on the network.
+Included here as well is an Ansible playbook that can (re)configure and/or update all the OpenWrt devices on the network.
 This allows for central management and common configuration across all access points.
 The configuration when applied is as described above.
 However, every setup is unique, so the configuration files and inventory needs to be adapted to each specific network.